Team-BHP > Shifting gears

 I have chanced upon two in the last few months.
 One zipped past me, about 6 feet in front of me.
 It was FAST.
 Another one last year - I was climbing a stone-walled ledge.
 A coconut tree in front.
 As I put my foot on the ledge and started to rise up, a cobra sees me and rushes away into the growth.

-condor is offline (2) Thanks
+condor is online now (2) Thanks

 Old 19th March 2021, 19:48 #859